playfulprogramming/playfulprogramming/content/blog/angular-internals-zonejs/index.md

 Here, it's saying that we should interpolate the string `"Your name is Alex"` based on the property received from `ctx.name` and place it into the element's text area.

-By having our template function have two distinct render phases, triggered by flags passed into the function, we're able to create the `span` on the first render and update the text values of the `span` on subsequent renders, without the need for re-initializing the `span` element each time we change the element's text.
+By having our template function contain two distinct render phases - triggered by flags passed into the function - we're able to create the `span` on the first render and update the text values of the `span` on subsequent renders without the need for re-initializing the `span` element each time we change the element's text.

-## Exactly how is the template compiler ran _by Angular_? {#create-template-function-call}
+## Exactly how is the template compiler run _by Angular_? {#create-template-function-call}

 As mentioned previously, Angular calls this render function with two different render flags: `Create` and `Update`.

 But don't take my word for it!
-Let's take a look at Angular's source code:
+Let's take a look at Angular's source code.

 [Defined in `@angular/core` is a function called `renderComponent`](https://github.com/angular/angular/blob/a6849f27af129588091f635c6ae7a326241344fc/packages/core/src/render3/instructions/shared.ts#L1663-L1669):